maedbhk/MIT-Projects/literature-review/cerebellum-neuropsych.md

 * Are particular regions of the cerebellum more susceptible to [brain aging](https://www.nature.com/articles/s41593-019-0471-7), and how does this relate to different neuropsychiatric/neurological/neurodevelopmental disorders?
 * Is there a relationship between sexual dimorphism/asymmetry and neuropsychiatric disorders in the cerebellum?
 * In predicting X disorder, how much variance is explained by unique cerebellar signatures, relative to other biomarkers (e.g., behavior, occupational history, digestive health)

-## Questions:
-To what extent are disorders characterized by UK Biobank accompanied by RDoC-like constructs and domains?
+* To what extent are disorders characterized by UK Biobank accompanied by RDoC-like constructs and domains?
 How is cognitive function measured? [behavioral tasks or questionnaires].